ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 Contact your account administrator and get all the required accesses.
 For more information, see [Required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
 {: tsResolve}

-## IBM Cloud Schematics unable to provision the cluster and fails with an error that the provided name is not unique
+## Why is IBM Cloud Schematics not able to provision the cluster and fails with an error that the provided name is not unique?
 {: #troubleshoot-topic-6}
 {: troubleshoot}
 {: support}